Chat with us, powered by LiveChat Lexan or Plexiglass? | Major Pros and Cons | Polymershapes

-Are you trying to decide between Lexan or Plexiglass?
+Are you trying to decide between Plexiglass or Lexan?
 If so, then you may need a bit of help.
 The two materials have a variety of similarities.
-They’re often used in the exact same applications.
+They’re often used for similar applications in industries such as automotive and aerospace.
 In the end, it comes down to your project, your needs, and your budget.
-Polymershapes can help to explain the pros and cons of Lexan vs. Plexiglass so that you can choose the material that’s the best for you.
+Polymershapes can help explain the pros and cons of these two materials so that you can choose the material that’s best for your needs.

 The Inner Workings